Your Experience Aboard an Ecosystems Surveys Branch Cruise

 Using satellite communication aboard the Bigelow, you will be able to access your personal email accounts and the internet while at sea.

 Unless we are close enough to shore to be within cell range, cell phones are obsolete.
+However, on the Bigelow, smart phones can be connected to the ship's public wifi network, though use of Skype and Facetime are prohibited.

 Your family and friends may enjoy checking these websites while you're at sea.